← Back to 史記

 使使

 In the sixth month of King Ling's third year, Chu sent an envoy to tell Jin, desiring to meet with the feudal lords.
 The feudal lords all met with Chu at Shen.
 Wu Ju said: 'Formerly, Xia Qi had the Gou Tai feast, Shang Tang had the Jing Bo command, King Wu of Zhou had the Meng Jin oath, King Cheng had the Qi Yang meeting, King Kang had the Feng Gong court, King Mu had the Tu Shan assembly, Duke Huan of Qi had the Zhao Ling army, and Duke Wen of Jin had the Jian Tu alliance.
 What will the lord use?'
 King Ling said: 'I will use Duke Huan.'
 At the time, Zi Chan of Zheng was there.
-Thereupon Jin, Song, Lu, and Wei did not go.
+Jin, Song, Lu, and Wei therefore did not attend.
 King Ling had already made the alliance and had an arrogant expression.
 Wu Ju said: 'Jie held the You Reng assembly, and You Min rebelled against him.
-Zhou held the Li Shan assembly, and the eastern Yi rebelled against him.
+Zhou held the assembly at Lishan, and the eastern Yi rebelled against him.
 King You held the Tai Shi alliance, and the Rong and Di rebelled against him.
 The lord should be careful of the end!'

 37